-There is a range of support services offered at the University to D/deaf students.
+There is a range of support services offered at the University to D/deaf students based on individual need and informed by relevant supporting evidence.
 The level of hearing loss varies from person to person and experiences are very individual.
 We encourage students to get in touch with us through the Wellbeing Portal to discuss the services that are available and how the University can best respond to their needs.
 Services offered include:

 - Reasonable adjustments to study such as examination arrangements